 Email notifications are a good way to keep tabs on your site, whether it’s user interaction or updates.
 This is ideal because you need to be aware of any posts that are done and need to be reviewed.

 This will allow you to get a notification right away, which means you can keep your content schedule flowing properly and helps to make sure you don’t fall behind.

 Keeping up with content is important.
 If something is off or goes wrong, it can really put a wrench into the flow of your site.
 From writing to editing to publishing, content flow (especially on content-heavy sites) is very important.

 In this tutorial, I’m going to show you how to set up a WordPress email when a post is pending a review.
 As soon as one of your authors clicks the «Submit for Review» button, you’ll be notified.

 Today, I’m demonstrating the Pending Submission Notifications plugin.
 It’s a very simple tool that is easy to install and set up.
 Once it goes live, you’ll receive updates any time someone submits an article to be published.

-Once you save the address, you’ll receive WordPress email notifications when someone submits a new post.
+Once you save the address, you’ll receive an email notification for a pending review from WordPress.